3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 * [Using serial console](http://www.96boards.org/forums/topic/short-intro-to-start-your-hikey-with-serial-console/)

-**Q: Is this it?
-There are no other frequently-asked-questions?**

-This is all we've come up with for the HiKey.
-However if you browse over to [the General forum](http://www.96boards.org/forums/forum/general/) you'll find a FAQ covering questions of a general nature.
-That includes questions about the 96Boards project, as well as technical questions whose answers apply to more than one board.

-# AOSP on Hikey

 **Q: What is the link for Android Open Source Project (AOSP) support on HiKey?**

 96Boards Hikey is officially supported in the upstream AOSP sources.
 Please visit android.com for details.